Residents in rural Australia evacuate homes as floods follow fires

 Rains eased on Thursday, though disaster management officials said large amounts of water still needed to be flushed through the river systems.

-Victoria State Emergency Service deputy chief officer David Baker said around 130 homes had been impacted by flooding, that came days after unseasonably high temperatures led to bushfires in the same region.
+Victoria State Emergency Service deputy chief officer David Baker said around 130 homes had been impacted by flooding, which came days after unseasonably high temperatures led to bushfires in the same region.

 "The good news is (there is) no more serious rain expected," he told state broadcaster ABC.